ICube-Robotics/ethercat_driver_ros2/_sources/quickstart/configuration.rst.txt

 * **Generic plugins** : generic module implementation configured using a configuration file which purpose is to facilitate the use of generally available devices.
 For most applications, the use of these plugins is encouraged.
 * **Specific plugins** : specific implementations for dedicated devices or dedicated functionalities.

-.. note:: A list of implemented specific plugins for EtherCAT modules and their parameters can be found in this list of `available plugins <ethercat_plugins/available_plugins.md>`_.

 Creating components with EtherCAT Slave modules
 -----------------------------------------------